Coronet Theatre, Notting Hill: History

-The Coronet Theatre was designed as a theatre by leading architect W. G. R. Sprague at a cost of £25,000 and opened in 1898.
+The Coronet Theatre was designed by leading architect W. G. R. Sprague at a cost of £25,000, and opened in 1898 with 1,143 seats.
 It was described in The Era as a "theatre of which the whole country may be proud".
-Famous actors who appeared at the theatre in its early days included Ellen Terry and Sarah Bernhardt.
-It suffered, however, from being outside the traditional London theatrical district of the West End, whilst being sufficiently close to that district (unlike other provincial theatres) to find itself in competition with it.
+Famous actors who performed in it included Ellen Terry and Sarah Bernhardt.
+However, the theatre suffered from being outside London's West End theatrical district while still close to be in competition with it.

-Switch to cinema

 In 1916, films were shown at the theatre for the first time, as part of variety programmes mixing live and filmed performances.

-In 1923, it became a cinema full-time, and capacity was reduced from 1,143 to 1,010 seats, but it retained, as it still does, its original theatre interior, consisting of stalls and two upper tiers (a dress circle and a gallery).
-However, the boxes on each side of the auditorium, next to the stage, were removed in 1931.
-The stage was blocked off, and the cinema screen is placed within the proscenium arch.
+It became a cinema full-time in 1923 with a slightly reduced capacity of 1,010 seats but retaining its original theatre seating arrangement of stalls, dress circle tier, and gallery tier, and boxes on each side of the auditorium.
+The stage was blocked off and a cinema screen placed within the proscenium arch.
 The projection equipment was housed in the former dress circle bar.

-In 1931, the cinema became part of Gaumont British, and it was at this time that the theatre boxes were removed.
-In 1950, it was renamed the Gaumont and the upper tier was closed for seating, and capacity was therefore reduced to 196 in the dress circle and 319 in the stalls, a total of 515.

-In 1972, the Rank Organisation (which had taken over Gaumont) proposed to demolish the building, but a local campaign based upon its architectural merit and its interesting history secured its survival and, indeed, refurbishment.
+In 1931 the cinema became part of Gaumont-British, at which point the theatre boxes were removed.
+In 1950, it was renamed the Gaumont, and the upper tier was closed for seating, reducing the cinema's capacity to 196 in the dress circle and 319 in the stalls.
+In 1971 the Rank Organisation, which had taken over Gaumont in 1941, proposed to demolish the building, but a local campaign based upon its architectural merit and history secured both its survival and a refurbishment.

 In 1977 it was sold by Rank to an independent cinema operator, and its name reverted to the Coronet.
-The new owners replaced the seating in the stalls so as to provide more legroom, reducing the total cinema capacity to 399 seats.

-In 1989, the building was again under threat, but it was protected by a Grade II listing and the threat passed.
+The new owners replaced the seating in the stalls so as to provide more leg room, reducing the total cinema capacity to 399 seats.
+A later threat to the building in 1989 was averted by its gaining protected status as a Grade II listing.
 In 1996, a second screen with seating for 151 was opened in the stage area.

-In 2004, the Coronet was acquired by the Kensington Temple, a large local Pentecostal church congregation.
-However, it continued to offer mainstream independent cinema programming, without any censorship or Christian slant.
-It was, for example, the cinema at which future prime minister David Cameron was reported to have watched Brokeback Mountain on its opening night.
+In 2004 it was acquired by the Kensington Temple, a large local Pentecostal church congregation, but continued to offer mainstream independent cinema programming.

-In June 2014, it was announced that the Coronet had been acquired by nearby fringe theatre The Print Room, which planned to make it its new home.